Here’s what I’ve heard:

 Talk to clients.
 Read reviews.
 Ask direct questions.
 Whatever you do, take the time now – upfront – to find out if this coach practices what she preaches and if she’s the right fit for YOUR needs.

-Are there other questions you think would be helpful as you navigate options and choose a business coach?
+Are there other questions you think would be helpful as you navigate options and the process of choosing a business coach?
 Share them in the comments!

 Hi, I'm Rachel!